 The launch will be supported as part of Panasonic's new Viera

-HDTV advertising campaign, which will include national TV spots
+HDTV advertising campaign, which will include national TV spots, Panasonic said,

 which are scheduled to begin in early June on local network TV, national cable

 Skype currently lists more than 560 million registered users, and

 offers free voice and video calling for people on Skype around the world.